 If you plan a trip to Europe in high season, it’s best to book accommodation in advance wherever you can, as big touristy places like London, Rome and Barcelona tend to get seriously crowded.

-I’ve found some amazing apartments on Airbnb on my own trips around Europe.
+I’ve stayed some great apartments on my own trips around Europe.

 You can rent a room in somebody’s house, and if it’s a friendly host they’ll give you all the local tips you need.